Ronald K.L. Collins

 In 2012 the American Society of Legal Writers conferred an award on him for his book We Must not be Afraid to be Free (co-authored with Sam Chaltain).

-In 2013, Professor Collins will publish three books: Nuanced Absolutism: Floyd Abrams and the First Amendment, followed by Mania: The Story of the Outraged & Outrageous Lives that Launched a Generation (with David Skover), followed by On Dissent: Its Meaning in America (with Skover).
+In 2013, Professor Collins published three books: Nuanced Absolutism: Floyd Abrams and the First Amendment, followed by Mania: The Story of the Outraged & Outrageous Lives that Launched a Generation (with David Skover), followed by On Dissent: Its Meaning in America (with Skover).